mhirdes/go_maps_ext/Documentation/Introduction/Index.rst

 - Uses Version 3 of the Google Maps API, API key needed

+- API keys can be set by editors using an extra table and FlexForms

 - Add your own markers via geocoding in the backend

 - Customize the content of the InfoWindow via RTE